syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Calendar-UI-Customization.md

 ![Dropdown Placement in WinUI Calendar DateRange Picker](Dropdown-Calendar_images/winui-calendar-daterange-picker-dropdown-placement.png)

-## Change dropdown size
+## Change drop-down size

-You can change the size of dropdown calendar in `Calendar DateRange Picker` by using [`DropDownHeight`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
+You can change the size of drop-down calendar in `Calendar DateRange Picker` by using the [`DropDownHeight`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownPlacement) property.
 The default value of `DropDownHeight` property is **Auto**.

-N> The dropdown size will be automatically resized based on the calendar and preset items hosted in it.
+N> The drop-down size will be automatically resized based on the calendar and preset items hosted in it.

 {% tabs %}
 {% highlight XAML %}